Folklife Fair

 Siumni Polish Highlander Folk Ensemble

 The "Siumni Polish Highlander Folk Ensemble” was established in Chicago in 2002.
 Siumni is the representative folk group of the Polish Highlander Association in North America.
 As a group, they present authentic folklore of the Southern region of Poland called Podhale.
-The team brings together young people from various areas of Podhale, as well as young people born and raised in the United States.
+The team brings together young people from various areas of Podhale, as well as young people born and raised in the United States with Podhale heritage.
 From the very beginning, cultivating and perfecting dance, song, dialect and music have been the main goals of the group.
 They take the traditions of their ancestors very seriously, presenting the authentic style of Podhale tradition.
-“Since its creation, 'Siumni' has become a permanent part of the image of the Podhale cultural heritage in 'The Windy City'” (Andrzej Baraniak, Dziennik Zwiazkowy.)
-The group is award winning in the USA and overseas and have been traveling to Idaho for the Trailing of the Sheep Festival for many years, sharing that they, “Love everything about this Festival and its people!”
+“Since its creation, 'Siumni' has become a permanent part of the image of the Podhale cultural heritage in 'The Windy City'.
+The group is award winning in the USA and overseas and have been traveling to Idaho for the Trailing of the Sheep Festival for many years.

 The Boise Highlanders